uwcartlab/webmapping/Chapter01/readme.md

 ### II.
 Text Editors

 _**Code**_ is just text that gets interpreted by various technologies (e.g., by a web browser for HTML) to complete actions or execute instructions.
 A _**text editor**_ is a software program that facilitates the writing of code.
 Text editors include features that support coding, such as color-coding reserved words in different code languages, automatically applying indentation and closing tags, and even live preview of the code.
 Text editors are regularly updated with new features, so it is worth continuously reviewing your choice of text editor.
-Popular text editors include [Aptana Studio](http://www.aptana.com/), [Atom](https://atom.io/), [Brackets](http://brackets.io/), [Notepad++](https://notepad-plus-plus.org/), and [Sublime Text](http://www.sublimetext.com/).
+Popular text editors include [Visual Studio Code](https://code.visualstudio.com/), [Aptana Studio](http://www.aptana.com/), [Atom](https://atom.io/), [Brackets](http://brackets.io/), [Notepad++](https://notepad-plus-plus.org/), and [Sublime Text](http://www.sublimetext.com/).

 You are welcomed to use your preferred text editor.

 ### III.
 The HTML Boilerplate

-A _**boilerplate**_ is the minimum starter code needed begin development.
+A _**boilerplate**_ is the minimum starter code needed to begin development.
 For these lessons, we start with the basic _**HTML boilerplate**_ to simplify your early designs and focus on JavaScript.

 > ### **Download _[unit-1.zip](https://github.com/uwcartlab/unit-1)_ from the uwcartlab GitHub page by clicking "Code" then "Download ZIP".
 After placing the folder in your preferred location, unzip it, and in your text editor open _index.html_ from the _Chapter01_ folder.**